 Okay time for the exciting part, are you guys ready to put in your collars?
-We’re going to both assemble the collars and attach it today, it seemed easier and less confusing than splitting it into two posts.
-This is a pretty long post, 20 images and 2 videos, so I hope I’ve covered everything in enough detail so that you’re able to follow the steps easily and without much confusion.
-As usual let me know if you have questions and try not to laugh at the sound of my stuffy nosed child voice.
+We're going to both assemble the collars and attach it today, it seemed easier and less confusing than splitting it into two posts.
+This is a pretty long post, 20 images and 2 videos, so I hope I've covered everything in enough detail so that you're able to follow the steps easily and without much confusion.
+As usual let me know if you have questions.
 Click below to follow along!

 Sew the two undercollar pieces together with right sides facing.
 Press seam open.

 Pin the undercollar and collar together with right sides facing and stitch around the outer three edges of the collar.
 To get a sharp point I follow this technique I wrote about in my Perfect Points Tips & Tricks post.
 You'll see my collar point two photos down using this technique.

 Grade the seam allowance and clip the corners as shown above.

 Now turn your collar right side out and press.
 You're going to want to make sure the seam rolls to the underside of the collar as shown in the second photo so that you can't see it.

 Place a line of stitching within the seam allowance of the open edge of the collar and topstitch around the outer edges of the collar.
 Next up is the collar stand.

 With right sides facing, pin the un-interfaced collar stand to the underside of the collar and stitch the two together within the seam allowance.